-If you’ve been around e-learning a little while, chances are you’ve heard of the ADDIE model, the most commonly used instructional design model and the go-to process most training designers use when crafting learning experiences.
-The acronym stands for Analysis, Design, Development, Implementation, and Evaluation.
-If you’re designing training or e-learning, it’s important that you have a solid grasp of what ADDIE means.
+If you’ve been around e-learning a little while, you’ve probably heard of ADDIE—the most commonly used instructional design model training designers use when crafting learning experiences.
+The acronym stands for: Analysis, Design, Development, Implementation, and Evaluation.

-The five steps that give the ADDIE model its name are the steps you should follow to create training from start to finish.
-Now you might be wondering, Why should I follow this ADDIE process?
-The reason is simple: The ADDIE model, which has been in use for more than 30 years, provides a logical, step-by-step “roadmap” for building training that ensures learners will have to meet specific objectives.
-New designers have a tendency to want to jump directly into “development” (I totally get it; that’s the fun part!), but they need to be careful not to skip steps, because each one is critical.
+The five phases of the ADDIE model are designed to help guide you (and your team) through the course design process.
+Essentially, it’s a roadmap for building training that ensures learners meet specific objectives.
+New designers have a tendency to want to jump directly into development (I totally get it; that’s the fun part!), but it’s important to understand the bigger picture before making that leap.
 Let’s take a closer look at what each phase of ADDIE entails.

 According to the ADDIE model, the first thing you should do when you’re handed a new training project is a detailed analysis.
 What do you need to analyze?
 Three of the most critical analyses carried out by instructional designers are:

-Audience Analysis: Once you validate that the training is indeed needed, it’s time to analyze your learners.
+Audience Analysis: Once you confirm that training is needed, it’s time to analyze your learners.
 Knowing key demographics and background information about your learners will help you identify the information they need to know and the best way to present it to them.
 Read more: How to Do an E-Learning Audience Analysis.

 Task Analysis: Now that you know what your course is about and who will be taking it, it’s time to take a close look at the specific processes and tasks you’ll be training learners on by breaking them down into step-by-step chunks.
 Read more: How to Do a Task Analysis Like a Pro.

 With the analyses out of the way, you’re ready to start development, right?
 Wrong!
 Don’t skip the first “D”!
 Starting to develop your course without completing the design phase is like building a house without a blueprint.
 It makes much more sense to start with a clear plan of how everything in the course will be laid out and how the text, multimedia, and navigation will fit together.
-Exactly which deliverable you create as a result of the design phase depends on your time, budget, resources, and what you’ve outlined in your project plan, but typically one of two deliverables comes out of the design phase:
+The deliverable you create depends on your time, budget, resources, and what you’ve outlined in your project plan.
+Typically, one of two deliverables comes out of the design phase:

-Storyboard: This document lays out the elements of the course that will appear on each slide, including the text, imagery, and narration script.
-Exactly what’s included in a storyboard depends on the project.
-For example, if your project includes audio narration, you’ll need to add a script to your storyboard.
-If you’re building a storyboard that you will hand off to a developer, you’ll need to add detailed notes for the developer.
+Storyboard: This document lays out the elements of the course that will appear on each slide.
+This may include text, imagery, and narration script.
+Deciding what to include in a storyboard depends on the project.
+For example, if your project includes audio narration, you’ll need to include a script with your storyboard.
+If you’re building a storyboard that you’ll hand off to a developer, you’ll need to add detailed notes for them.
 Read more: Storyboards for E-Learning: What to Include?

-Prototype: This is typically a model or sample of a course that is created to test and identify whether specific features or concepts work.
-The prototype lets a stakeholder get a feel for how the course looks and functions before developing the entire course and all of its features.
+Prototype: This typically includes sample slides to test and identify whether specific features or concepts work.
+The prototype lets a stakeholder get a feel for how the course will look and function before developing the entire course and all of its features.
 Read more: E-Learning: Storyboard vs. Prototype.

 Once you’ve got your blueprint for your course, you’re ready to jump into the fun part: development!

-This is the phase where you (finally!) get to build out your e-learning content in an authoring tool.
+This is the phase where you (finally!) get to build out your e-learning content in an authoring app.
 The development part of the ADDIE process typically contains two sub-tasks:

-Content Creation: In this phase you choose and add the final graphics, multimedia, colors, and fonts to make your course look polished and professional.
-You’ll also use your authoring tool to build out activities, quizzes, interactions, and functional navigation to create an engaging course.
+Content Creation: In this phase, you choose and add the final graphics, multimedia, colors, and fonts to make your course look polished and professional.
+You’ll also use your authoring app to build out activities, quizzes, interactions, and functional navigation to create an engaging course.
 Read more: Overview of E-Learning Authoring Software.

 Testing: Once you’ve created your content, you need to test it.
 Things that need to be tested and reviewed include spelling, grammar, learning objectives, navigation, and flow.
-Testing is typically done during the development process instead of after, so that as testers identify problem areas, the developer can make changes to the final product.
+Testing is typically done during the development process instead of after, so the developer can make changes as testers identify problem areas.
 Read more: Top 3 Tips for E-Learning QA Testing.

 Once your course is fully developed and thoroughly tested, you’re ready to share it with your learners.
-Typically, during the Implementation phase, the materials are shared in one of two ways: by uploading it directly to the web or to a Learning Management System (LMS).
+During the implementation phase, the materials are shared in one of two ways: by uploading it directly to the web or to a Learning Management System (LMS).
 How do you decide between these two implementation methods?
-It depends on whether you need to track and report on learner behavior.
+It depends on whether you need to track and report learner behavior.

 Web: If you don’t need to track learner behavior, you can upload content directly to the web and provide a URL link for your learners to access the training.
-However, since learner activity isn’t tracked, you won’t know whether they completed the course, how long it took them to do so, or if they went wrong somewhere.
+However, since learner activity isn’t tracked, you won’t know whether they completed the course, how long it took them, or if they went wrong somewhere.
 Read more: How to Get an E-Learning Course Online.

 LMS: If you do need to track your learners and their progress, your best bet is to share your content through an LMS.
 Every LMS offers different features and functionalities, but they share some tracking capabilities, such as whether learners completed a module and how long it took them.
 Read more: An Introduction to LMSs.

-When you progress to the evaluation phase, you need to go back to the very first step of the ADDIE process, in which you (hopefully!) completed a training needs analysis.
-During that step, you identified specific performance improvements that your training would address as well as how to measure those improvements.
+When you progress to the evaluation phase, you need to go back to the very first phase of the ADDIE process, in which you (hopefully!) completed a training needs analysis.
+During that phase, you identified specific performance improvements that your training would address, as well as how to measure those improvements.